safr-ai-lab/xai-disparity/README.md

 ### Pre-processing Data (Recommended)

 To enable repeat analysis, we recommend pre-processing the importance values that your explanation model provides.
-Using process_exps.py, input your dataset, classifier/regression model, and model explanation method.
+Using process_exps.py, input your dataset, classifier/regression model, and model explanation method (must be implemented in a class similar to that available to those already in notions directory).
 LIME, SHAP, and Gradient are already implemented.

 The resulting data will be output in a json format that can be read in during the initial phase of the optimization.